MahdiAhazan/IPList/README.md

     ├── rssapi.ips
     │   IP-Addesses used by the RSSAPI.net Feed parser │
+    ├── quiccloud.ips
+    │   IP-Addesses used by the Quic.cloud
+    |
     ├── stripewebhook.ips
     │   IP-Addesses used by Stripe to send out Webhooks │